Menu

 • Submission Guidelines:

-• Submit completed entry packet (essay and entry form) as an email with attachments to scholarship@ocparalegal.org by the deadline of October 10th, 2022.
+• Submit completed entry packet (essay and entry form) as an email with attachments to scholarship@ocparalegal.org by the deadline of 11:59 pm on October 18, 2022.
 Incomplete entries may be disqualified.

 • Essay Judging Criteria: